et0and/portfolio-redux/content/projects/sophia.md

 <h3>Next steps</h3>

-In a real life setting things many things could potentially go wrong with a design project such as this.
+In a real life setting many things could potentially go wrong with a project such as this.
 Here are some examples of what might happen and how I would approach those situations:

 <div class="insight">

-1. Insufficient methodology or process
+1. Inappropriate content included

-In an effort to meet short timeframes or keep the client and/or senior stakeholder happy, certain design process steps might be skipped in order to save time, or unneccessary steps being included.
-This can result in a rushed, unfinished product being delivered that misses the original brief.
+In an effort to meet short timeframes, inappropriate and/or low quality content could be included as part of the app's library.
+This would lead to a degraded end user experience, where the result would be no different from searching online for resources and potentially receiving unverified, subpar material.

-I would avoid this by ensuring that the entire design process (whether this is Double Diamond or standard UCD) is accurately timetabled across every stage, and that the core focus does not deviate from the original brief or problem statement.
+I would avoid this by ensuring that the inclusion of content onto the platform is always vetted by reputable industry experts, prioritising quality over quantity.

 </div>